 My sunscreen recommendations

 Due to outdated filters and a lack of UVA protection emphasis, I’m not a fan of US sunscreens.
-Instead I prefer Japanese sunscreens like the Allie Extra UV Gel for everyday use (elegant formula and good filters) and European sunscreens like the La Roche Posay Anthelios XL if I’ll be outdoors since they’re usually the strongest.
+Instead I prefer Korean sunscreens like the Beauty of Joseon for everyday use (elegant formula and good filters) or European sunscreens like the La Roche Posay Anthelios UVMune 400 if I’ll be outdoors since they’re usually the strongest.

 Optional but recommended

-The above 4 steps are really all you need to start out your routine, but I do think that the following could be beneficial as well if you’re in your 30’s:
+The above 4 steps are really all you need to start out your routine, but there are lots of things you can do to improve your skin in your 30’s!
+Here are a few more skincare steps you can add:

 Step 1-b: Exfoliate